(ATTN: ADDS details in para 5, last para; RECASTS first 2 paras, headline)

 Imported cases also rose by 30.

 South Korea began implementing stricter rules on social distancing Sunday to slow the coronavirus pandemic that emerged in China late last year.

 Citizens are strongly urged to stay at home, except for essential needs or jobs, with the government restricting religious gatherings, indoor sports activities and visits to nightclubs and other entertainment venues.

 South Korea has enforced a two-week quarantine period and virus tests for all long-term arrivals from Europe, regardless of symptoms, in an effort to contain imported virus cases.
-Starting Friday, passengers from the U.S. for long-term stay are required to self-isolate at home for two weeks.
+Starting Friday, passengers from the U.S. for long-term stay will be required to self-isolate at home for two weeks.

-So far, 4,528 patients have recovered, and 4,665 are receiving treatment.
-South Korea has tested 376,961 people since Jan.
-3. The virus was first detected in the country on Jan.
-20.
+So far, 4,144 patients have recovered, and 4,966 are receiving treatment.
+South Korea has tested 364,942 people since Jan.
+20, when the virus was first detected in the country.

 After six months, pandemic accelerates arrival of contactless future in S. Korea

 Subscription models, another way out for slump-hit retailers amid contactless trend

 One month into eased social distancing, S. Korea wrestles with cluster infections, cases with unknown routes